ReproNim/OHBMEducation-2022/Exercise/README.md

 'your study' will be under-powered, but, frankly, it's still underpowered even if you have 100's of subjects, we'll talk about *that* separately.

 #### Let's Do It!
-On the JupyterHub in your home directory, let's make a directory for your data:
+On the JupyterHub in your home directory (i.e. the prompt in your terminal window will look something like ```jovyan@jupyter-YourGithubUsername:~$```, let's make a directory for your data:
 ```
+cd
-mkdir my_data
+cd mkdir my_data
 cd my_data
 ```